-Following the Ninth Circuit's decision in Kater, a number of lawsuits were filed against other social casino companies alleging that similar 'freemium' games also constitute unlawful gambling in Washington.89 Defendants in those cases filed for dismissal that the Western District of Washington rejected in late 2018.
-The cases all remain pending at the time of writing, but the Kater decision already has had repercussions.
+Following the Ninth Circuit's decision in Kater, a number of lawsuits were filed against other social casino companies, including many against Apple and Google, alleging that similar 'freemium' games also constitute unlawful gambling in a wide number of states, including Alabama, California, Connecticut, Georgia, Mississippi, New Mexico, New York, Ohio, Tennessee, and Washington.90 The cases all remain pending at the time of writing, but the Kater decision already has had repercussions.
 In one of the related cases, the district court further extended the Ninth Circuit's holding to include even games where additional free coins are allotted.
 The court reasoned:

 How this ultimately plays out remains to be seen, but, for the moment, the Ninth Circuit's unprecedented ruling appears to have created a new sense of uncertainty concerning the status of these games.

 vi Internet gambling

 Almost since the (now-reversed) 2011 DOJ opinion on the applicability of the Wire Act to internet gambling, opponents have made efforts to convince Congress to pass legislation that would prohibit states from authorising internet gambling.
 Those efforts consistently have faced objections that such legislation would intrude upon state prerogatives and of the general paralysis that has gripped Congress in recent years.